Hereditary Neuropathies

 Motor and sensory neuropathies

-CMT1 and CMT2 (varieties of Charcot-Marie-Tooth disease, also called peroneal muscular atrophy) are the most common; they are usually autosomal dominant disorders but can be recessive or X-linked.
+CMT1 and CMT2 (varieties of Charcot-Marie-Tooth disease, also called peroneal muscular atrophy) are the most common; they are usually autosomal dominant disorders but, rarely, can be recessive or X-linked.
 Type I results from a duplication (extra copy) or deletion of the peripheral myelin protein-22 gene (PMP22), located on the short arm of chromosome 17; it accounts for 70 to 80% of CMT1 cases (1).

 CMT3 (also known as Dejerine-Sottas disease) is a rare congenital hypomyelinating neuropathy, which can be an autosomal dominant or a recessive disorder with mutations in several genes, including PMP22, MPZ, and EGR2.
 It begins in childhood with progressive weakness and sensory loss and absent deep tendon reflexes.
 Although initially it resembles Charcot-Marie-Tooth disease, the motor weakness progresses more quickly.
 Demyelination and remyelination occur, producing enlarged peripheral nerves and onion bulbs, detected by nerve biopsy.

 1. 1.
-Gutmann L, Shy M: Update on Charcot–Marie–Tooth disease.
-Curr Opin Neurol 28 (5):462–467, 2015. doi: 10.1097/WCO.0000000000000237
+Gutmann L, Shy M. Update on Charcot–Marie–Tooth disease.
+Curr Opin Neurol.
+28 (5):462–467, 2015. doi: 10.1097/WCO.0000000000000237

 2. 2.
-Barreto LCLS, Oliveira FS, Nunes PS, et al: Epidemiologic study of Charcot-Marie-Tooth disease: A systematic review.
-Neuroepidemiology 46 (3):157–165, 2016. doi: 10.1159/000443706.
-Epub 2016 Feb 6.
+Barreto LCLS, Oliveira FS, Nunes PS, et al. Epidemiologic study of Charcot-Marie-Tooth disease: A systematic review.
+Neuroepidemiology.
+46 (3):157–165, 2016. doi: 10.1159/000443706

 Diagnosis of Hereditary Neuropathies